Husseinmdarman/Data-collection-pipeline/README.md

 # Data-collection-pipeline
-Industry-grade data collection pipeline that runs scalably in the cloud.
-It uses Python code to automatically control your browser, extract information from a website, and store it on the cloud in a data warehouse and data lake
+## Industry-grade data collection pipeline that runs scalably in the cloud.
+It uses Python code to automatically control your browser, extract information from a website, and store it on the cloud in a data warehouse and data lake.
+The system conforms to industry best practices, such as being containerised in Docker and running automated